 A word of warning: You might notice that things get worse before they get better.
 In fact, some Nioxin customers reported actually shedding more during the first few weeks of use.
 But this is supposed to be a good thing – as the scalp is ridding itself of unwanted, dead strands, leaving stronger hair free to take its place.
 This shedding should peter out after 3 weeks or so (if not, consider seeing your doctor).

-Whereas others, particularly those with fine hair, report that Nioxin causes breakages and increased hair fall.
+Whereas others report that Nioxin causes breakages and increased hair fall.
 Which (understandably) means they give up on it before regrowth can occur.

 The credibility of the hair loss treatment has also been called into question, with customers complaining that Nioxin changed its formula since P&G took over.
 (It now contains sodium laureth sulfate – find sulfate free options here).

-However, from my own research and my own use, I found this hair loss shampoo to be pretty effective.
+Still, from my own research and my own use, I found Nioxin’s hair loss shampoo to be pretty effective.
 I used Nioxin hair care products long after the takeover in 2008 and they worked for me!

 In my experience, it is perfectly safe.
-However, if you do have a very sensitive scalp, I’d avoid using the shampoo daily and alternate with more natural products instead.
+However, if you have a very sensitive scalp, I’d avoid using the shampoo daily and alternate with a more natural shampoo instead.

 To get the full benefits, the company recommends sticking to a treatment system for 6 months.
 However, this is longer than I ever committed so I’m afraid that I can’t give you an honest opinion!
 I used it daily for 3 months though, and it was really effective.